CacherApp/cacher-cli/README.md

 _See code: [lib/commands/snippets/add.ts](https://github.com/CacherApp/cacher-cli/blob/master/src/commands/snippets/add.ts)_

 ### run-server:start
-Start the local run server to accept requests from a given origin.
+Start a Run Server to accept requests from a given origin.
+The Run Server is used to run shell commands using Cacher snippet file contents.
+Run this command in tandom with the Cacher's standalone Run Server option.

+For more information about the Run Server and its configuration, check out [@cacherapp/cacher-run-server](https://github.com/cacherapp/cacher-run-server).

 ```
 USAGE